Loki-Astari/geeky-nextjs/content/posts/CommonMistakes.md

 // Version 2: You do care about command line parameters. int main(int argc, char* argv[])
 {
-        // Note: The parameters argc and argv are not actually required as a name.
+        // Note: The parameters names argc and argv are not required as the names.
         //       But they are so commonly defined that way that using any other
         //       names would cause experienced developers to do a double take.
-        //       It is best to just stick with the convention.
+        //       It is best to stick with the convention.
 }

 // Version 2a: You do care about command line parameters.